 On the plane to London, Michelle meets popular film star Will Sheridan, who offers to help her acclimate to the city in exchange for cooking lessons.
 As their friendship grows, so does their attraction.
 Michelle views it as a harmless way to boost her deflated ego, until she hears a woman in Will’s flat late one evening, and she realizes she wants more than friendship.
 It’s bad enough that he doesn’t know a matzah ball from a potato latke—the big problem is that he’s only half her age.
 When their relationship becomes intimate, then falls under public scrutiny, Michelle must decide: remain a cast-aside woman with self-esteem issues, or face her fears and love herself enough to pursue her dreams.

-For an excerpt from Where There Is Will, see the Books page.
+For an excerpt, click on Where There Is Will on the Books page.